emarteca/Resynchronizer/README.md

 ### Contents of the container

 The relevant contents of the container are as follows:
-* ExperimentalData: data from our timing experiments; can be used to reproduce the graphs in the paper and supplementary materials
+* `ExperimentalData`: data from our timing experiments; can be used to reproduce the graphs in the paper and supplementary materials
-* ReorderingUtils.qll: static side effect analysis code
+* `ReorderingUtils.qll`: static side effect analysis code
-* reorder_me.py: the driving script for applying the reordering
+* `reorder_me.py`: the driving script for applying the reordering
-* applyResync.sh: script for applying Resynchronizer to a project
+* `applyResync.sh`: script for applying Resynchronizer to a project
-* paper.pdf: copy of the associated paper
+* `paper.pdf`: copy of the associated paper
-* supplementary.pdf: copy of the supplementary materials
+* `supplementary.pdf`: copy of the supplementary materials

 ### Interacting with data: graph reproduction